Distracted driving likely a factor in rise in deadly Georgia car crashes

 Unfortunately, inattentive driving may only become more common as drivers grow accustomed to using hands-free cell phones and in-car systems.
 National Public Radio notes that research indicates these devices can still cause severe distraction.
 One recent study shows that this distraction may linger for up to 27 seconds after drivers stop using hands-free technology.
 Troublingly, though, many motorists overlook these risks or even view this technology as safe.

 Given the reckless nature of distracted driving, the victims of distraction-related accidents may have legal recourse.
 People who suffer injuries while driving for work or personal purposes may be able to make personal injury claims against the at-fault driver.
 However, proving that an accident happened because a driver was distracted or otherwise acting negligently may be challenging.
-Seeking the assistance of an attorney may be advisable for victims with concerns about documenting the accident or navigating other aspects of the claim process.
+Seeking the assistance of a personal injury attorney in Fulton GA, may be advisable for victims with concerns about documenting the accident or navigating other aspects of the claim process.